Sec0gh/Damn-Vulnerable-Blog/README.md

 ⚠️ **Disclaimer:**
 - This project is for **educational and testing purposes only**.
--  I don't take no responsibility for misuse.
+-  I don't take any responsibility for misuse.
 - Do **NOT** deploy it to production or expose it to the public internet.
 - It is meant strictly for local or isolated environments such as VMs or containers.